amaglamatedclyde/RepData_PeerAssessment1/PA1_template.md

 No, the values are different.
 In this case, replacing the missing data has resulted in step counts that seem to be more normally distributed around the mean.

 <h3>Weekday Activity vs Weekend Activity</h3>
 Now we examine whether activity patterns are different on weekends versus weekdays.
-We add a factor variable and a day of week column to visually verify the factor.
+We add a column using a factor variable to distinguish weekdays from weekends and a 'day of week' column to visually verify the factor values.
+We provide panel plots of the interval data for weekends and weekdays:

 ```r
 weekends <- c('Saturday', 'Sunday')